lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup2.md

 🌻 [Check all the code here >>][3]

-If we review this tutorial ["Are You Still Using the Elbow Method?"][1], all of its data have well separated blobs and each blob is a convex cluster, but such pleasant datasets are hard to find in the real world.
+In reviewing the tutorial ["Are You Still Using the Elbow Method?"][1], all the datasets it uses contain well-separated blobs, with each blob forming a convex cluster.
+However, such ideal datasets are rare in real-world applications.

-So what should you do in the future when estimating k for clustering problem?
+So what should you consider when estimating `k` for clustering problems in the future?
 Lady H. suggests:

-  * Elbow method is still a simple choice to start with.
+    * The elbow method remains a simple and effective starting point.
-  * If you can code with Language R, Lady H. has experimented with 4 methods, one of them applies 30 k-estimation algorithms and returns the most voted k.
+    * If you’re familiar with coding in R, Lady H. has experimented with four methods—one of which applies 30 k-estimation algorithms and returns the most frequently selected `k`.
         * 🌻 [See R code here >>][4]
-    * Similarly, in python, you can apply multiple k-estimation algorithms and use the most voted k.
+    * Similarly, in Python, you can apply multiple k-estimation algorithms and select the most frequently recommended `k`.
-  * You can also consider other clustering algorithms rather than k-means.
+    * Additionally, consider exploring clustering algorithms beyond k-means.

 #